microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 PS C:\> Set-PowerBIWorkspace -Scope Organization -Id "3244f1c1-01cf-457f-9383-6035e4950fdc" -Name "Test Name" -Description "Test Description"
 ```

-If the current user is an administrator, this will update the workspace matching the given ID with the given name and description values for a workspace in the caller's organization.
+If the current user is an administrator, this will update the workspace matching the specified ID with the specified name and description values for a workspace in the caller's organization.

 ### Example 2
 ```powershell